 Khoo Ying Hooi is Senior Lecturer at the Department of International and Strategic Studies, University of Malaya.
-She completed her PhD in Politics and Government examining social movements and democratization with a focus on the Coalition for Clean and Fair Elections (Bersih) movement.
-Her research interests include non-state actors, transnational activism, protest research, human rights and democratization with a regional focus on Southeast Asia, especially Malaysia and Timor Leste.
-Thematically, she explores processes and patterns of political participation and mobilization, digital activism and the interaction between social movements and state.
+She completed her PhD in Politics and Government examining social movements and democratization with a focus on Malaysia’s electoral reform movement.
+Her research interests include civil society, social movements, national human rights institutions, human rights and democratization with a regional focus on Southeast Asia, especially Malaysia and Timor Leste.

-Ying Hooi is the Deputy Editor of Malaysian Journal of International Relations (MJIR) and she is also convener and trainer for the module “Issues in World Politics” for the Timor-Leste Institute of Diplomatic Studies (IDS), under its Ministry of Foreign Affairs and Cooperation.
-She is an Academic Advisor in the Democracy Academy of Malaysia (DAM), an Associate Member in Asia Centre (Bangkok), an Assistant Secretary-General of the Society for the Promotion of Human Rights (PROHAM) and part of the Malaysian Civil Society Organization (CSO) – Sustainable Development Goals (SDGs) Alliance, in which she looks into Goal 4 on education.
+Currently a columnist in a local Chinese newspaper, Sin Chew Daily, Ying Hooi is the Editor-in-Chief of Malaysian Journal of International Relations (MJIR), and she sits in the Board of Editors with the Indonesian Law Review (ILREV).
+Ying Hooi is Malaysia’s national focal point for the thematic study on the right to education: promotion of access to tertiary education in ASEAN under the ASEAN Intergovernmental Commission on Human Rights (AICHR).
+She is also convener and trainer for the module “Issues in World Politics” for the Timor-Leste Institute of Diplomatic Studies (IDS), under its Ministry of Foreign Affairs and Cooperation.
+She holds several other positions including, Academic Advisor in the Democracy Academy of Malaysia (DAM), Advisory Panel for the World Alliance for Citizen Participation (CIVICUS) Monitor, Assistant Secretary-General of the Society for the Promotion of Human Rights (PROHAM) and she is also part of the Malaysian Civil Society Organization (CSO) – Sustainable Development Goals (SDGs) Alliance.